zdharma-continuum/zinit/README.md

 ```

 Autosuggestions uses `precmd` hook that is called right after processing `zshrc` (before prompt).
-Turbo Mode will wait `1` second so `precmd` will be called earlier than load of the plugin.
-This
+Turbo Mode will wait `1` second so `precmd` will not be called at first prompt.
+This makes
-makes autosuggestions inactive at first prompt.
-But the given `atload` Ice-mod fixes this, it calls
+autosuggestions inactive at first prompt. **However** the given `atload` Ice-mod fixes this, it
-the same function `precmd` would, right after loading autosuggestions.
+calls the same function `precmd` would, right after loading autosuggestions.

 ```SystemVerilog
 zplugin ice wait'[[ -n ${ZLAST_COMMANDS[(r)cras*]} ]]'